Preserving Biodiversity (TNFD)

 Potential Impact on Business

-Risks that May Impact the Tire Business
+Risks that May Affect the Business

 short-medium

-Market Rise in raw material prices
+Market Rising raw material prices

-Change in consumer behavior
+Changes in consumer behaviour

 short-medium